THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO

 - A Rug Mat.
 I like to use a non-slip kind.
 You can find them most places, I personally like the LINENSPA Non-Slip Area Rug Pad that I’ve gotten through Amazon in the past, but you can use any rug mat that you can attach your pom poms to.

-- Pom-Pom maker (I use ones similar to this package * from Amazon) or you can craft your own using scrap cardboard (Craft Train has a helpful article here).
+- Pom-Pom maker or you can craft your own using scrap cardboard (Craft Train has a helpful article here).

 You can make a whole menagerie.
 I’ve even seen lovely ideas like creating pom poms from Angry Birds to muppets.